solana-foundation/developer-content/content/courses/native-onchain-development/cross-program-invocations.md

 using the seeds provided and the `program_id` of the calling program.
 It will then compare the result against the addresses supplied in the instruction.
-If any of the addresses match, the runtime knows that the program associated with the address is the caller and is authorized to be a signer.
+If any of the addresses match, the runtime knows that the program associated with the address is the invoking and is authorized to be a signer.

 ### Best practices and common pitfalls